defineagain/ComfyUI-DrawThings-gRPC/README.md

 > [!NOTE]
 > Previews are still a work-in-progress and will look wrong, however, this does not have any influence over the final image.

+## TODO

+- Fix connecting to any server other than localhost:7859
+- Complete the Javascript extension
+- Add needed code for masks
+- Fix previews
+- Add all possible options (including those specific to video generation)
+- Submit to ComfyUI registry

 ## Draw Things gRPC server

 Run your server with the following options: